nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 Each output file type SHOULD be emitted in its own channel (and no more than one), along with the `meta` map if provided ( the exception is the versions.yml ).

-In some cases the file format can be different between files of the same type (e.g. indices: `.bai` and `.crai`).
+In some cases the file format can be different between files of the same type or for the same function (e.g. indices: `.bai` and `.crai`).
 These different file formats SHOULD be part of the same output channel since they are they serve the same purpose and are mutually exclusive.

 ```groovy
 tuple val(meta), path("*.{bai,crai}"), emit: index